 About + Contact

 My name is Bethany, and I’m a writer, editor, reader, and blogger with a penchant for all things pop culture.
-I have a long-standing devotion to Joss Whedon, and love all things dance, YA books, music involving banjos, mandolins, and the stand-up bass, Jane Austen everything, and coffee.
+I’m a Whedonite, a Whovian, a bunhead, and an Arkansas expat.
+I love music involving banjos, the academic study of sort-of-terrible television, Jane Austen everything, and coffee.

 The Less Quick and Dirty Version